 No. For babies diagnosed with cow milk allergy, goat milk is not an option because it contains the same proteins as cow milk.
-However, babies that show some symptoms of discomfort or negative reactions to cow's milk (that do not have an allergy diagnosed), goat milk formula may be a good option.
+However, babies that show some symptoms of discomfort or negative reactions to cow's milk (that do not have an allergy diagnosed or suspected), goat milk formula may be a good option.

 Why is goat milk formula more easily digestible?

 Where cow milk has more long-chain fatty acids, goat milk has a higher content of medium-chain fatty acids that can be digested more rapidly.
-As to proteins, the proteins in goat milk form more of a light and soft curd in the stomach, which can be digested with ease.
+As for proteins, the proteins in goat milk form more of a light and soft curd in the stomach, which can be digested with ease.
 Cow milk proteins form more of a harder and heavier curd.

 Is goat milk baby formula an alternative for babies with lactose intolerance?

 It depends on the baby and the severity of the intolerance!
 Goat milk naturally contains less lactose and therefore may be a good alternative for babies with very mild (not severe) milk intolerance.
 If you are suspecting lactose intolerance, before deciding to make a switch to goat milk formula you should see your pediatrician.

 How do I know that my baby may not tolerate cow formula well?

 Some symptoms to look out for are discomfort (irritability, excessive crying) after feeding, diarrhea, regular nausea and vomiting, bloating and gas.
 Even skin problems like eczema and rashes can be signs of a bad reaction to cow's milk.
 If you notice any of these symptoms, you should consult your pediatrician to determine the cause and the appropriate next steps for your baby.